szabgab/rust.code-maven.com/pages/tiny-http.md

 ---
-title: Simple web application using Tiny HTTP
+title: Getting start with Tiny HTTP building a web application in Rust
 timestamp: 2023-11-11T18:15:01
 description: tiny_http is a very simple, dear to say tiny web server
 tags: